Oct

 Who could ever stand in his presence?

 Do you give mercy only to handsome and pretty people?
 How about to people who talk and think differently?
-How about obese people, or people with different cultures and backgrounds and values?
+How about obese people?
+Or people with different cultures and backgrounds and values and colors?

 If not, why not?